Swithing Kalman filter parameter tuning using synthetic anomalies#

 We represent the time-series decomposition visually where the raw data is overlaid with the baseline hidden state represented by the level.
 The rate of change of the baseline is characterized by the trend and acceleration hidden states.
 The recurrent pattern is captured by the LSTM neural network.
 The posterior estimate for the residuals are displayed for the white noise component.
 Finaly, the probability of anomaly obtained from the SKF indicated the possible location of change point from a stationnary regime to a trend-stationnary one.

-Note that in this second optimization phase the results now extend into the test set.
+Note that the results now extend into the test set.

 [10]: